Outdoor Education @ Tonaquint Nature Center

 How to Book a Field Trip

-Any educator may visit our website at https://www.sgcity.org/triprequest/ to book a field trip day for his/her classroom for FREE.
-A two (2) week notice is greatly appreciated due to calendaring issues.
+Any educator may visit our website at https://www.sgcity.org/triprequest/ to book a field trip day for his/her classroom for $25/group of 49 students and under and $50/group of 50 or more students.
+A three week (3) week notice is greatly appreciated due to calendaring issues.
 However, please note when viewing the on-line calendar there are black-out dates.
 When requesting your field trip, please select your preferred topics, the number of attendees along with the day and time you prefer.
 Once your field trip request has been submitted, you will receive a confirmation or denial of your request.